Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Evaluation

 to indicate how much the model is compressed.
-We take AlexNet for example: when we divide AlexNet at the 12th layer and apply different combinations of compression techniques up to that layer, we obtain different CRs and accuracies as shown in Table~\ref{tab:compression}.
-Further, from Fig.~ \ref{fig:privacy_cr_cut}, we can tell that choices of partion layers and compression ratios have different impact to the privacy performance.
-Data are collected from models including VGG-11, VGG-13, VGG-16, LeNet, AlexNet, and ResNet-18.
-Remarkably, features closer to the input layer, or with a lower CR, tend to better reconstruct the inputs and thus reveal more.
+We take AlexNet for example: when we divide AlexNet at the 12th layer and apply different combinations of compression techniques up to the 12-th layer, we obtain different CRs and accuracies as shown in Tab.~\ref{tab:compression}.
+We observe that different compression techniques lead to varied accuracies.
+C1 brings only 1.62\% reduction while the combination of W2 and C1 results in an unacceptable 6.06\% degradation.
+In general, higher CRs leads to lower resource cost but lower accuracy.

+\textbf{Privacy vs. Compression and Partition.} We implement reactive adversary on VGG-11, VGG-13, VGG-16, LeNet, AlexNet, and ResNet-18 to show how partition and compression ratios affect the privacy.
+We select three representative positions to partition the neural network: front (closer to the input layer), middle, and rear (closer to the output).
+Fig.~\ref{fig:privacy_cr_cut}-(a) shows the consistency of the two metrics, {\em i.e.,} a higher SSIM usually indicates a lower MSE and thus a lower privacy level.
+In Fig.~\ref{fig:privacy_cr_cut}-(b), features closer to the rear have a lower SSIM and thus a higher privacy level.
+The observation concurs with the intuition that rear features contain less input information and is harder to attack.
+It is also observed in Fig.~\ref{fig:privacy_cr_cut}-(c)(d) that the more we compress the neural network, the harder it is for the decoder to reconstruct inputs from the features, mostly due to less expressive neural network features.

 We also display the visualization effect of each reconstructed input restored from different features in Fig.~\ref{fig:reconst}.
-From left to right, each image is reconstructed from features compressed by different techniques, when reactive or proactive training are applied.
+From left to right, each image is reconstructed from features compressed by different techniques, when reactive or proactive training is applied.
 From top to bottom, each image is reconstructed from different partitioning layers.
-Overall, features closer to the input layer have a better reconstruction effect, and one can hardly reconstruct input from proactively trained features.
+Overall, features at front have a better reconstruction effect, whereas it is hard to reconstruct input from proactively trained features.
 The latter shows in proactive training, the encoder gradually learns how to shield information from the decoder.

-Above all, different compression techniques and partitioning strategies indeed have various impacts on the accuracy and privacy performance of a model.
+Above all, different compression techniques and partitioning strategies indeed have various impacts on the accuracy and privacy.
+We observe that accuracy, privacy, and resource utilization are seemingly conflicting goals within one neural network from these findings.

-{\bf Adversarial Retraining.} Fig.~\ref{fig:mini}-(a)(c) demonstrate an example proactive retraining process on CIFAR-10, VGG-16.
-As we observe, the overall model accuracy is high and stable throughout the training process, while the decoder and encoder pit against each other on the privacy loss with the encoder at an advantage.
-Fig.~\ref{fig:mini}-(b)(d) shows the proactive retraining on CIFAR-100, VGG-16.
-The decoder accuracy decays at the $20th$ epoch as the encoder gets stronger.
-The overall model accuracy remains stable.